hanjinliu/impy/README.md

     history   : gaussian_filter(sigma=1)
 ```

+Therefore, analysis results can always be saved in the same directory.

 #### 4. Image Viewer

-You can view images with `matplotlib` of course, but this module also provides seamless interface between [napari](https://github.com/napari/napari), a great image visualization tool.
+`impy` provides seamless interface between [napari](https://github.com/napari/napari), a great image visualization tool.
 Image axes and other information are utilized before sending to `napari.Viewer`, so that you don't need to care about keyword arguments and what function should be called.

 You can also **manually crop or label** `ImgArray` with `napari`'s `Shapes` objects, or **run impy functions inside the viewer**.
 I also implemented useful custom keybindings and widgets.
 See [Napari Interface](#napari-interface) for details.

 #### 5. Extended Numpy Functions

 In almost all the numpy functions, the keyword argument `axis` can be given as the symbol of axis like:

 ```python